 If you are low in iron and begin supplementing with tablets, research has found you can decrease your risk of infertility by 40 per cent.Women who take more than 41 mg per day were found to decrease their risk of infertility by up to 62 per cent.

 Ensure that you are taking a high quality and highly absorbed form if you are using iron-containing supplements.

 How to improve iron deficiency

-While eating foods rich in iron is certainly helpful, if you are iron deficient you may choose to use a supplement from the time you begin trying for a baby.
+While eating foods rich in iron is certainly helpful, if you are iron deficient, be sure to talk to your doctor about your treatment options.

 Importantly, your body can only absorb so much iron at one time, so it's good to spread out your intake and not simply have one large iron-rich meal once a day.

 Remember though, it takes two to tango and while infertility is often thought of as an issue for women only, up to 40 per cent of the time the issue lies with the man.